 Make sure you are using a rated bolt shackle, remove the bolt and fit it into the mounting point with the shackle.
 Tighten the nut back in place and make sure you replace the safety pin.
 Make sure the bolt shackle is resting on the bolt before installing the unit.

-3. Suspension of the Chain Hoist from the Shackle
+3. Suspension of the Chain Hoist

 On the chain hoist, first, open the safety latch located on the top hook.
 Slide the hook onto the shackle in the direction you want the unit to be.
 Make sure you release the safety latch after the installation.
 It’s important to confirm that the security latch isn’t open, an open safety latch may result in slipping of the chain hoist from the shackle whereas the load is being raised.

-4. Performing Operating Checks
+4. Operational Checks

 When you finish with the installation, test the chain hoist and ensure that is properly working.
 Test load the unit by raising and lowering the load a number of times before putting the unit on service, this may help you to detect and correct any defect or malfunction the setup may have.